A forking history of Bitcoin Cash: Background, causes and implications of the latest chain split

 Overall, from the miners’ perspective, the halving is not very different from the frequent price swings Bitcoin is known for but has the advantage of being scheduled, allowing forward-thinking businesses to plan ahead of time.

-At the time of writing, less than 800 blocks are left before the reward halving, and Bitcoin has taken support from the zone between $8,700 and $9,000 and is fast approaching the next resistance at $9,500.
+At the time of writing, less than 800 blocks are left before the reward halving, and Bitcoin has taken support from the zone between $8,700 and $9,000 and is quickly approaching the next resistance at $9,500.